hirre/JLock/README.md

-# JLock - A Distributed Lock Service
+# JLock - A Locking Service for Distributed Systems
 JLock is a non-blocking asynchronous locking service for distributed systems.

 ![image](https://github.com/user-attachments/assets/0262b311-ecf3-43a5-823f-e42b82d6ca95)